Muhammad-Areeb97/Advanced-Dashboard/README.md

-which is to make a dashboard so advance that it can show my sites traffic in one place with graph/Charts. so i do not need to go one by one on my several websites to check-In. i believe it is what required from my side and it is what i delivered.
+which is to make a dashboard so advance that it can show my sites traffic in one place with graph/Charts. so i do not need to go one by one on my several websites to check-In. i believe it is what required from my side and it is what i delivered. please go through code once and do tell me or guide me to what and where i can perform better or enhanced it. thanks.